postersw/AndersonIsland/ReadMe.txt

 		 burnban.txt (filled by getburnbanalerts.php cron every 15 min) to stdout. refresh.txt  (TO FORCE A REFRESH DATA, create this file manually with 1 line that contains the date.
 This gets turned into REFRESH\ndate\nREFRESHEND\n)
 		 run every 1 minutes by the app as of 1.6.
-	4. tidedata.txt  which is filled by gettidescron.php every 6 hrs.loaded 1/day by the getdailycache.php script as of 1.6.
+	4. tidedatainclude.txt  which is filled by gettidescron.php every 6 hrs.loaded 1/hour by the getdailycache.php script as of 1.6.
 	5. openweathermap.com which returns json structures for current weather and forecast. current loaded every 15 min by the app. forecast loaded every 30 min by the app.